platformsh/platformsh-docs/sites/friday/src/manage-resources/resource-init.md

 {{% note %}}

-When you only sync the data, {{% vendor/name %}} checks if the child environment's disk size is at least equivalent to the parent's.</br>
+When you sync the data, {{% vendor/name %}} checks if the child environment's disk size is at least equivalent to the parent's.</br>
 If not, the parent environment's disk size is automatically applied to the child environment.
 This ensures the sync can succeed.